fastify/fast-json-stringify/README.md

 | `date`      | `2020-04-03`               |
 | `time`      | `09:11:08`                 |

-**Note**: In the case of string formatted Date and not Date Object, there will be no manipulation on it.
+**Note**: In the case of a string formatted Date and not Date Object, there will be no manipulation on it.
 It should be properly formatted.

 Example with a Date object: